Hesperian Health Guides

 - Treat the infection right away.
 If you have signs described in this chapter, follow the treatments given.

 - Do not wait until you are very ill.
 Treatment will protect you from more serious problems later on and will prevent the spread of STIs to others.

 - Get tested if testing is available.
 You could be infected with an STI but have no signs.

 - Help your partner get treated at the same time.
 If he does not get treated, he will infect you again if you have sex.

 - Practice safer sex.
 You may get another STI or HIV if you do not protect yourself.

-- Try to get tested for HIV.
+- Get tested for HIV.
 STIs and HIV infection often occur together.